 Lane applied to join the Chiltonian League on a couple of occasions before that league amalgamated with the Hellenic League to become the new Division One East with Lane becoming founder members in 2000.

-Rayners Lane FC will compete in the Hellenic League Division One East for the 2015-16 season.
+Rayners Lane FC will compete in the Spartan South Midlands League Division One in the 2017-18 season.

 I travelled on the tube to have a look at the Tithe Farm ground one day after working on the underground in 2006 and to take some snaps.
 I was impressed by the neatness of the arena with the tall trees surrounding the pitch on three of the sides, with the social club and facilities down the other touchline.